Catnip: Egress to Oblivion?

 “Catnip is all the rage with today’s modern feline, but do we really understand it?
 Is it a source for harmless kicks, or a potentially crippling addiction?
 Is it a tool to expand one’s consciousness, or a downward spiraling path that can eventually lead to insanity?
 Once and for all the facts about this controversial substance are frankly discussed, in the long-lost drug educational film that never-was, CATNIP: EGRESS TO OBLIVION. “

-That all seemed amazing enough, but then my little film actually WON the Sundance Audience Award for Best Short Film in 2013, and a SLEW of festivals and awards followed (many of which you can see on the poster frame above) — truly an astounding ride for which I’ll always be grateful.
+That all seemed amazing enough, but then my little film actually WON the Sundance Audience Award for Best Short Film in 2013, and a SLEW of festivals and awards followed (many of which you can see on the poster frame above) — truly an astounding and unexpected series of events.

 Above: Cast, Cats and Crew

 Cast, Cats and Crew

 Pictures of the fellas and felines behind this thing, including what I think we can all agree was the finest cast of cats ever assembled for comedy or drama.